chrismailer/hexapod-adaptation/README.md

-# Hexapod Gait Adaptation to Leg Failure
+# Evolving Gaits for Damage Control in a Hexapod Robot

 This code in this repository enables gait adaptation to failure on a custom Hexapod robot shown below using the [Intelligent Trial & Error (IT&E) algorithm](https://doi.org/10.1038/nature14422), and investigates the impact of behaviour-performance map size on adaptation performance.